 You can allow the IRS to discuss your tax return information with a third party by completing the Third Party Designee section of your tax return, often referred to as "Checkbox Authority."
 This will allow the IRS to discuss the processing of your current tax return, including the status of tax refunds, with the person you designate.
 This authorization is limited to matters concerning the processing of the tax return containing the completed Third Party Designee section.
-The third party designee authority only lasts one year from the due date of the return.
+The third party designee authority only lasts one year from the due date of the return, except for Form 709 which expires three years from the date of filing.
 For more information regarding third party designee, see the instructions to the individual income or business tax return you're filing.

-You can use Form 8821 to allow the IRS to discuss your tax matter with designated third parties and, where necessary, to disclose your confidential tax return information to those designated third parties on matters other than just the processing of your current tax return.
-For example, this authorization allows a third party to access tax information needed for a background check or for applying for a loan.
-You cannot, however, use Form 8821 to name an individual to represent you before the IRS.
+You can use Form 8821 to allow the IRS to discuss your tax matters with designated third parties and, where necessary, to disclose your confidential tax return information to those designated third parties on matters other than just the processing of your current tax return.
+For example, this authorization allows a person you designate to access tax information needed for a background check or for applying for a loan.
+You cannot, however, use Form 8821 to authorize an individual to represent you before the IRS.
 For information on how to designate someone to represent you before the IRS, refer to Topic No. 311 and Publication 947.